Quality Standards Illustrated: Eighth edition

 There are a number of changes in the layout of the eighth edition.

-The content gives a quick look at the scope of fine architectural woodwork.
+The content gives an insight into the scope of fine architectural woodwork.
 Sections 100 and 200 refer to the raw materials of the trade; which include lumber, wood veneers, overlays like laminates, and the cores to which these products are attached.

 Sections 300 through 1400 are product sections, each devoted to the details of materials and workmanship for that wide range of work.
 Section 1500 is a newly revised factory finishing section.
-Section 1600 addresses a generic method of specifying institutional cabinetry, and Section 1700 is about installation.
-The sections are accessed by black thumb tab indicators.
+Section 1600 addresses a generic method of specifying institutional cabinetry, and Section 1700 concerns installation.
+These sections are accessed by black thumb tab indicators.

-From 1961 it was recognized that there were different levels of work required.
+From 1961, it was recognized that there were different levels of work required.
 The original committee chose the word grade to express those levels: "Premium Grade", "Custom Grade", and "Economy Grade".
-They are defined explicitly on page 6 of the eighth edition, and in other ways, throughout the book.
+They are defined explicitly on page 6 of the eighth edition and are taken up throughout the book.

-The raw materials of the trade are not specified using those grade terms.
-Rather, by selecting a grade of work for the fabricated product, the quality of the materials is specified.
+The raw materials of the trade are not specified using those grade terms, rather, by selecting a grade of work for the fabricated product, the quality of the materials is specified.